 Research

-Our research team focuses on how international institutions and law promote international cooperation from both a theoretical and an empirical perspective.
+Our work focuses on how international institutions and law promote international cooperation from both a theoretical and an empirical perspective.
 We investigate issues related to multilateralism, treaty making, and preferential trade.
 A significant part of our work addresses the broad impact of international cooperation through multilateral treaties.
-Our current research efforts concentrate on the following research topics: 1) dispute settlement under preferential trade agreements, 2) concepts and measurement of power in IR, and 3) new modes of cooperation.
+Our current research efforts concentrate on dispute settlement under preferential trade agreements, and concepts and measurement of power in IR.

 Dispute Settlement under Preferential Trade Agreements